 We’ve all seen desktops cluttered with icons and many of us even have one of those.
 I usually never keep a single icon on my desktop.
 Other than the fact that it ruins the aesthetics of an otherwise beautiful wallpaper, there is another reason.
 Once you decide to let a few icons live on your desktop the icon list grows like fungus.
 Before you know it is everywhere on the desktop.
 But desktop icons have a purpose.
-They allow you to access your most used files and apps easily.
+They allow you to access your most-used files and apps easily.
 Sometimes, when you’re a professional, avoiding desktop icons is not a choice.
-This is where Stardock’s Fences can come in quite handy.
+This is where Stardock’s Fences can come in quite handy as it lets you organize Windows 10 desktop icons for a cleaner desktop experience.
+Alternatively, you can organize your desktop icons view to list and details view as well.

 Fences are basically like a folder group that we’re now familiar with on our smartphones.
 It’s a bunch of icons grouped together to occupy less space.
 You can place your icons, shortcuts, files and folders, all inside Fences on your desktop.
 This results in a much cleaner more organized Windows desktop and it also looks natural.
 It looks like an integral part of Windows, especially Windows 10.
 It is surprising that Microsoft hasn’t learned something yet, considering the app has been around for about half a decade.